SileshAK/Stock-Market-Price-Forecasting/README.md

-# Stock Price Prediction
+# Stock Price Forecasting

-Stop Price Prediction is implemented using Deep Learning Models(ConvLSTM, Bidirectional LSTM etc.,) for Univariate and Multivariate Analysis.
+Stock Market Price Forecasting is implemented using Deep Learning Models(ConvLSTM, Bidirectional LSTM etc.,) for Univariate and Multivariate Analysis.

 # Technologies Used
 -> Python 3.8\